nadiamariduena/opensea-marketplace/README.md

 ### Create the dummyEvents

-- they are related to this
+##### To continue with the ItemActivity.js, we will need the dummy events related to the code below:

 ```javascript
 {